Medicare Part B is the other half of what is known as Original Medicare. Part B is your doctor’s or inpatient coverage.

 What Does Part B Not Cover?

-Medicare Part B does not cover your health care costs associated with any inpatient hospital treatment.
-It also does not cover any of the benefits explicitly outlined in Medicare Part A, including hospice care, skilled nursing facilities, and home health care services.
+Part B does not cover your health care costs associated with any inpatient hospital treatment.
+It also does not cover any of the benefits explicitly outlined in Part A, including hospice care, skilled nursing facilities, and home health care services.

 How to Sign Up for Part B?